 The Software Development Life Cycle (SDLC) is full of challenges — developers have strict deadlines for creating functional, scalable, maintainable and testable code.
 What’s more, that code needs to be secure.

 Acunetix Online among other features, acts as an IP vulnerability scanner and can automatically test any Internet-facing website or web application for thousands of vulnerabilities.
-However, since automated security testing often needs to be done during the development process, or in a staging environment, those environments need to be made accessible via the Internet to Acunetix OVS in order for the website or web application to be tested.
+However, since automated security testing often needs to be done during the development process, or in a staging environment, those environments need to be made accessible via the Internet to Acunetix Online in order for the website or web application to be tested.